 Membership Process

-- Request a Membership Meeting by contacting Lee Rich at lee@lwrbaptist.com.
+2. Request a Membership Meeting by contacting Scott Martin at scott@lwrbaptist.com.
 When you come to the meeting, please bring this Membership Form filled out.